jojobear2020/Amazon_Vine_Analysis/README.md

 Check if there is correlation between bias (high/low-ranked) review and reward (paid/unpaid).

 1. Our data is quite disproportional with numbmer of paid review much smaller than Vine reviews
-2. Unexpectedly, 1 star reviews are twice higher %-wise than unpaid reviews
+2. Unexpectedly, paid 1-star reviews are 2x higher %-wise than unpaid reviews

 * **4 star**